selkinvitaly/scroller/README.md

 ```
 **Note** that you may change namespace (in example `_`) in [webpack.config.js](./webpack.config.js) before [building](#building).

-Link the link that will take the clicks with the block to which you want to scroll through attributes `data-scroller-area` and `data-scroller-link`:
+You need to associate the link that will take the clicks with the block to which you want to scroll through attributes `data-scroller-area` and `data-scroller-link`:

 ```html
 <ul>